-In this blog, Matthew Creswick, Group Marketing Director at Huble Digital, shares his top SEO tips for enterprises looking to optimise their large websites.
+In this blog, we share Huble's top SEO tips for enterprises looking to optimise their large websites.

 Search engine optimisation (SEO) for large enterprises comes with a bunch of challenges – from managing content on multiple websites to ensuring consistency of information.

 Making sure all of these elements are optimised is key to ensuring website performance.
 Failure in one area could be catastrophic in another!

 That said, it doesn’t have to be difficult.
 We’ve compiled our best SEO tips for large websites managed by enterprises.
 Check them out below.

 No SEO strategy is trulycomplete without an internal and external link-building programme.
 Internal linking is all about building connections between your pages so that readers (and search engines) can find those pages easily.

 Internal linking helps to establish your site’s hierarchy and ensures that your most important pages aren’t buried deep in your website.

 External links, on the other hand, are links that point to websites other than your own.
 These links are good for establishing credibility (i.e. you might link to another article on a website to support claims in your own article) and can direct readers to other information.

 Both internal and external links have a number of benefits – check out the below:

 They make your site easy to navigate and use